What parents need to know

 Families can talk about...

-Families can talk about the traditions of their own cultures.
+Families can talk about the traditions in Whale Rider and the traditions of their own cultures.
 Which ones do you think are important to pass down?
 Which do you think need to evolve?

 What makes Pai such a strong role model?